-Jordan Lake Open Water Challenge – Race information
+Jordan Lake Open Water Challenge Saturday, April 29, 2023

 Location and directions:

-Park in the large lot near the start area or the adjacent shelter lot.
+Park in the large lot near the start area or the adjacent trail parking lot.
 We will have volunteer parking attendants directing you.
 Your parking fee was included with your entry fee.
-However, if you or your friends and family arrive after 730AM you will have to pay a $6 park entry fee (it is cash only at Vista Point).
+However, if you or your friends and family arrive after 730AM you m,ay have to pay a $7 park entry fee (bring cash for speed).
 If you’re competing, please arrive no later than 715 to get your stuff and get situated.

 Please do not park on the side of the road anywhere within the park boundaries.
 You could block emergency vehicles and will be towed.